redbadger/crux/docs/src/part-4/typegen.md

 - The generated Kotlin module declares a dependency on `kotlinx-coroutines-core` in its `build.gradle.kts`, which `Core`'s `StateFlow` and coroutine launches need.
-- Operation names collide with standard library types more often than you'd expect — `crux_kv`'s `Set` shadows `Set` in Swift, Kotlin and TypeScript.
-Alias it at the import site
-  (`import com.example.Set as KeyValueSet`, `import { Set as SetValue }`).
+- A shared type named after a standard library type shadows it in the generated module — an operation called `Set` hides `Set` in Swift, Kotlin and TypeScript, and every shell then has to alias one of them at the import.
+The bundled capabilities avoid this with verb+noun names such as `SetValue`, and your own operations are worth naming the same way.
 - Facet type generation requires `facet_generate` 0.21 or later.